 Shakespeare’s New Place & Nash’s House is wedged between the Mercure hotel and Shakespeare’s Schoolroom and Guildhall at the southern edge of Stratford’s town centre.
 Most points of interest in Stratford-upon-Avon are no more than a 7–8-minute walk from here.

 Although visitors can pay the entry fee to visit just Shakespeare’s New Place, it is much better value to buy a combined entry ticket that gives you admission to three of the properties that are operated by the Shakespeare Birthplace Trust.
 These include not just Shakespeare’s New Place but also Anne Hathaway’s Cottage and Shakespeare’s Birthplace.

-Most people spend around an hour visiting the New Place.
+Most people spend around an hour visiting Shakespeare’s New Place.